 Fundoshi is the traditional Japanese loincloth worn by sumo-tori and by men on special occasions, such as in Japanese festivals (matsuri).
-It used to be the principal form of Japanese undergarment until World War II.
+It was the principal form of Japanese undergarment until World War II.
 Nowadays, it has been entirely replaced by modern Western underwear.

 Fundoshi and happi